U.S. basketball star Griner admits Russian drugs charge but denies intent | Politics

 "I'd like to give my testimony later.
 I need time to prepare," she added.
 The next court hearing was scheduled for July 14.

 Griner's lawyers told reporters they were hoping for the most lenient sentencing possible.
 "We, as her defense, explained to her the possible consequences.
-Brittney stressed that she committed the crime out of carelessness, getting ready to board a plane to Russia in a hurry, not intending to break Russian law," said Maria Blagovolina, one of Griner's attorneys.
+Brittney stressed that she committed the crime out of carelessness, getting ready to board a plane to Russia in a hurry, not intending to break Russian law," said Griner's attorney, Maria Blagovolina, a partner at Rybalkin, Gortsunyan, Dyakin and Partners law firm.

 "We certainly hope this circumstance, in combination with the defence evidence, will be taken into account when passing the sentence, and it will be mild."
 Griner, a two-time Olympic gold medallist, was detained in February at Moscow's Sheremetyevo airport with vape cartridges containing hashish oil, which is illegal in Russia, and has been kept in custody since.